topofocus/active-orient/rails.md

 should work at this stage.

 ## Modify the Gemfile
-We have to tell rails to use orientdb and active-orient
+Inform rails to use orientdb and active-orient

 ```
 echo " gem 'active-orient' , :path => '/home/your_cloned_active_orient_path/activeorient' " >> Gemfile